Classroom Guidelines & Procedures

 - Take good notes and study them NIGHTLY; ask questions on unclear material.

-- In order to have an undistracted learning atmosphere, leave all electronic equipment in your locker; unless requested by the teacher.
+- Leave all electronic equipment in your locker; unless requested by the teacher.
 These items will be confiscated and turned into the office otherwise for parent pickup.

 - When the above rules are practiced in class, each student will benefit from the following rewards: